ESMValGroup/ESMValTool/doc/sphinx/source/annex_b.rst

 * Comment all switches and parameters including a list of all possible settings/options in the header section of your code (see also Section :numref:`std_diag`).
 * Use templates for namelists (Section :numref:`std_namelist`) and diagnostics (Section :numref:`std_diag`) to help with proper documentation.
 * Keep your *FEATURE BRANCH* regularly synchronized with the *DEVELOPMENT BRANCH* (git merge).
+* Keep developments / modifications of the ESMValTool framework / backend / basic structure separate from developments of diagnostics by creating different *FEATURE BRANCHES* for these two kinds of developments.
+Create *FEATURE BRANCHES* for changes / modifications of the ESMValTool framework only in the *PUBLIC* repository.

 Don't-s
 -------